St. Mary's Cathedral (Calgary): Architecture

 The building was designed by architects Maxwell Bates, and Alfred Hodges; with Jan Bobrowski and Partners as the project engineers.
 Bird Construction Company Ltd. was contracted to building the cathedral.
 The total cost of which was C$1,000,000.

-The cathedral is built of brick with sandstone accents in a modern gothic style.
+The cathedral is built of brick with sandstone accents in a Gothic Revival style.
 The floor plan is a St. Anthony's Cross (T or Tau-shaped) rather than the usual Latin cross that forms most Western Christian churches.
 A 4.9 m statue of the Virgin Mary with Child in stone, by the Calgary sculptor Luke Lindoe occupies a niche above the main entrance.

 Senator Pat Burns donated four 750 lb bells in to the church in 1904 that were cast by the Paccard Foundry in Annecy, France.
 These bells are the only parts from the old building used in the construction of the new cathedral.

 The tabernacle, chalices, monstrance, candle holders and sanctuary lamp were all designed and cast by Gunning and Son Bronze Works of Dublin.
 The pulpit was designed by the architects and built from hand carved oak by the Globe Furniture Company of Waterloo, Ontario.
 The carvings depict the figures of Christ and the four major prophets: Isaiah, Jeremiah, Ezechiel and Daniel.

 The stained glass throughout the cathedral was commissioned from Franz Mayer & Co. of Munich.